jundalisay/superb/content/en/research/socrates/simple-republic/book-4/chapter-1.md

 Having found both States, we can then decide which of them is happier.
 We are now fashioning the happy State as a whole and not piecemeal or with a view of making a few citizens happy.
 Later, we will proceed to view the opposite kind of State.

 If we were painting a statue and someone came up to us and said, why don't you put the most beautiful colours on the most beautiful parts of the body?
 The eyes should be purple, but you have made them black.
-We answer= We cannot beautify the eyes to the point that they are no longer eyes.
+We answer: We cannot beautify the eyes to the point that they are no longer eyes.
 Instead, by giving this and the other features their due proportion, we make the whole beautiful.
 So do not compel us to give a kind of happiness to the guardians which will make them anything but guardians.

 We can clothe our husbandmen in royal apparel.
 Our potters also might be allowed to feast by the fireside.
 In this way, we can make every class happy, and then the whole State.
 But this would actually make the husbandman no longer a husbandman, and the potter no longer a potter.
 No one will have a distinct class in the State.
 This will not corrupt society so much if it were confined to cobblers.